Daniel-Chin/Python_Lib/readme.md

 ### interactive/__init__.py
 Terminal interactivity utils.

+`listen`: waits for key press.
+`inputChin`: It does everything.
+There are too many features to describe.
+Reading the source code is the only way.
+`Universe`: `x in Universe()` always returns `True` no matter what `x` is.
+`inputUntilValid`: re-asks if not valid.
+`multiLineInput`: user may input multi lines.
+Terminate with ^Z.

 Issues:
-    * On Linux, Stopping the job and bringing it back to foreground
-        messes the terminal setting up (?)
+* On Linux, Stopping the job and bringing it back to foreground messes up the terminal setting up (?)

 Future work:
     Stop telling lies in `help(getFullCh)` on Linux.
     https://stackoverflow.com/questions/48039759/how-to-distinguish-between-escape-and-escape-sequence